 Crews respond to house fire in Wilmington

 WILMINGTON, N.C.
-(WECT) - Crews are on the scene of a house fire near Greenville Loop Road in Wilmington.
+(WECT) - Crews responded to a house fire on Estate Road in Wilmington early Thursday morning.

-The Wilmington Fire Department says that all occupants were out of the home when crews were called to the scene around 9:00 p.m.
-Sunday.
-No injuries have been reported.
+The Wilmington Fire Department was on the scene and the flames were out by 5:00 a.m.

-Fire officials say the residents will be displaced as a result of the fire.
+According to officials, a woman and here two grandkids were inside the house at the time of the fire, but they were able to make it out safely without any injuries.
+There is still no word on what started the fire.

 Copyright 2021 WECT.
 All rights reserved.